What Is NewPipe?

 Safety and Source

-NewPipe is open source with publicly auditable code.
-It is considered one of the safest alternatives.
+NewPipe is open source with publicly auditable code, which makes it one of the safest alternatives in this category.

-No. NewPipe does not use Google APIs and does not support Google account login.
-You can import subscriptions manually.
+No. The app does not use Google APIs and does not support Google account login.
+You can import subscriptions manually instead.